jwcarr/eyekit/README.md

 eyekit
 ======

-A lite Python package for handling and visualizing eyetracking data
+Eyekit is a lite Python package for handling and visualizing eyetracking data, with a particular emphasis on the reading of multiline passages presented in a fixed-width font.

 Dependencies